Civil Aviation Division of Timor-Leste: Domestic operation

 The Civil Aviation Division provides airport services and air navigation services for Presidente Nicolau Lobato International Airport, complying with international standard service.
 Some other airports, such as Baucau and Suai, remain as unattended airports.
 Most of the flights operating into Lobato International Airport on charter flight basis only.

 Foreign operations

 There is current fortnightly passenger service from Dili to Darwin on Qantas and once a month service from Dili to Kuala Lumpur operated by Air Asia (chartered by Air Timor).
 Passenger services from Dili to Denpasar have been suspended since early in the pandemic.

 Air North is operating regular cargo service from Darwin to Dili.

 Prior to the pandemic Drukair operated a regular twice-weekly scheduled service between Singapore and Dili with onward connection to Paro, Bhutan.

 There are now three foreign airlines operating into Dili on commercial flight purposes.
-Citilink and Sriwijaya Air from Indonesia provides daily passenger services between Jakarta, Denpasar and Dili, and Airnorth provides passenger services twice daily to Darwin.
+Citilink and Sriwijaya Air from Indonesia provides daily passenger services between Jakarta, Denpasar and Dili, and Qantas provides passenger services daily to Darwin while Airnorth travels 3 times each week.